ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-big-bear-brawl.md

 ### Proxies & Reprints
 All 59 cards in the main deck may be proxied however you like.

 The "commander" card **must** be a real Old School-legal copy.
 If you can't get a copy or it costs too much then a gold-border blank with hand-drawn proxy/artist proof/artist sketch is also considered acceptable.
-Printed proxies will **instantly** disqualify your deck from the tournament!
+Printed proxies of the "commander" card will **instantly** disqualify your deck from the tournament!

 All reprints with the same original card art and frame, such as a Chronicles *Nicol Bolas* or a Timeshifted *Psionic Blast*, are allowed as we follow Eternal Central reprint rules.